 These Oatmeal Smoothies will be your new favorite make ahead breakfast.
-Packed with rolled oats and fruit, these oat smoothies taste great and keep you full all morning.
+Packed with whole grain rolled oats and fruit, these oat smoothies taste great and keep you full all morning.

 Instead of making a hundred resolutions, I am going to commit to making some small changes to my routine that will help set me up for success.
 For me, that means starting first thing in the morning.